microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_II.md

 LuaScript = draw.lua
 ```

-*N.B.* Lua scripts can be used to provide flexibility.
+*N.B.* Again, Lua scripts can be used to provide flexibility.
 The included script `draw.lua` sets the overlay color based on the detected gender of the face:

 ```lua
 ResultsProcessor = {